Below are answers to some of our most commonly asked admissions questions.

 Does the UC Davis MBA program grant admission deferrals?

 Admission is for a specific entry date.
-However, deferrals may be granted for one year.
-Requests for deferrals must be made in writing and are considered on an individual basis.
+However, deferrals are rare and granted on an individual basis.
+Requests for deferrals must be made in writing and are not guaranteed.